 - Become familiar with psychopathology/treatment to be successful in the inpatient setting.

-During the remainder of the year, we cover topics including:
+During the remainder of the year, topics include:

 - Psychopathology